- Why did The Good and the Beautiful switch to a new math line?

 - Should I buy the current edition courses or wait for the new releases?

 It’s up to you!
-You will be able to seamlessly transition to the new Simply Good and Beautiful Math courses from after completing levels ofthe current math.
-Discontinued math courses are now 40% off and all sales are final.
+You will be able to seamlessly transition to the new Simply Good and Beautiful Math courses from after completing levels of the current math.

 - Is there diversity in your courses?